Aravind-Sundararajan/MocoExtendProblem/README.md

 # Testing<a name="testing"></a>

-In the test directory, we have provided some test scripts to be run with MATLAB desktop GUI:
+In the test subdirectory, we have provided some test scripts to be run with MATLAB desktop GUI:
-- `test_ExtendProblem_simple.m`
+- `test_ExtendProblem_simple.m` - runs a simulation with the Max Coordinate Goal with result depicted below.
-- `example2DWalking/WalkSim_Tracking.m`
+- `example2DWalking/WalkSim_Tracking.m` -runs a tracking simulation with MEP
-- `example2DWalking/WalkSim_predictive.m`
+- `example2DWalking/WalkSim_predictive.m` - runs a predictive simulation with MEP
-- `driver.m`
+- `driver.m` - a driver program for selecting the simulation type and if the simulation is tracking or predictive (for regenerating results from the Manuscript)

 ![Max Coordinate Goal](paper/MEP_point_mass_max.png)

-Additionally if using an opensim version that is lower than 4.5, there are compatibility versions of `WalkSim_predictive.m` and `test_extendProblem_simple.m` to handle OpenSim version 4.2-4.4.
+Additionally, if using an opensim version that is lower than 4.5, there are compatibility versions of `WalkSim_predictive.m` and `test_extendProblem_simple.m` to handle OpenSim version 4.2-4.4.
 The output of these scripts are compared against an OutputReference within the `MocoExtendProble\output` directory.
 Note: you should stay on the top-level directory `MocoExtendProblem`.

 # License<a name="license"></a>